mvanthoor/rustic-book/src/introduction/concept.md

 What this book is about, is writing the chess *engine*, not the chess *program*.
 There is a distinct difference.
 Most people know chess programs in one way or another; many operating systems even include one in their default installation.
-So what is the differnce?
+So what is the difference?

 The part of the software that people normally call the "chess program" is actually only the user interface, which the player uses to interact with